singnet/snet-sdk-python/README.md

 After executing this code, you should have client libraries created for this service.
 They are located in the following path: ~/.snet/org_id/service_id/python/

+Note: Currently you can only save files to ~/.snet/

 ##### Free call configuration

 If you want to use free call you need to add below mwntioned attributes in config file.